-The policy supporting text (paragraph 2.1.31) also identifies that the growth corridor planning framework '... should also protect and improve access to the Lee Valley Regional Park and reservoirs'.
+The policy supporting text (paragraph 2.1.32) also identifies that the growth corridor planning framework '... should also protect and improve access to the Lee Valley Regional Park and reservoirs'.
 Clearly there are numerous initiatives already in progress to increase access to the Lee Valley area for recreation.
 For robustness it was recommended that the word 'sustainable' is inserted before 'access' as, theoretically, too much unmanaged access could start to cause harm in the longer term, although there are no current concerns.
-This change has since been made to paragraph 2.1.31.
+This change has since been made to paragraph 2.1.32.

-10.3 Policy D8: Tall Buildings
+10.3 Policy D9: Tall Buildings

 The policy identifies three specific environmental impacts that require consideration.
 This list is not intended to include all environmental impacts that may require consideration during a planning application.
 Of note is the impact of new tall buildings in proximity to waterbodies supporting notable bird species upon the birds' flight lines.
 Dependant on location and design of a tall building the presence of a new tall building could disrupt flight lines associated with European designated sites that support wader bird species such as Lee Valley SPA and Ramsar site and the South West London Waterbodies SPA/ Ramsar.
 For clarity it was recommended that this policy identifies that this is not an exhaustive list of environmental impacts that require consideration and other impacts such disruption to designated feature sight lines may be required.
-This has been incorporated into paragraph 3.8.8 of the supporting text.
+This has been incorporated into paragraph 3.9.10 of the supporting text, which states that "The list of impacts of tall buildings in Policy D9 Tall buildings is not exhaustive and other impacts may need to be taken into consideration.
+For example, the impact of new tall buildings in proximity to waterbodies supporting notable bird species upon the birds' flight lines may need to be considered".